What will happen?

 - Pets: arrange for any pets to be looked after.

-After being discharged from hospital the person you care for may need ongoing care and support, either at home or in a ...
+After being discharged from hospital you may need ongoing care and support, either at home or in a care home.